onsi/ginkgo/docs/index.md

 Because our outer-most `BeforeEach` runs before _every_ spec, the specs in this ordered container will fail.
 Specifically the _first_ spec will pass but subsequent specs will fail as the `BeforeEach` cleans up state between them.

 Ginkgo provides a `OncePerOrdered` decorator that can be applied to the `BeforeEach`, `JustBeforeEach`, `AfterEach`, and `JustAfterEach` setup nodes to solve for this usecase.
 The `OncePerOrdered` decorator changes the semantics of these `*Each` setup nodes from "run around each spec" to "run around each independent unit".
 Individual specs and specs that are in unordered containers constitute independent units and so the `*Each` nodes run around each spec.
 However specs in `Ordered` containers behave like a single unit - so `*Each` setup nodes with the `OncePerOrdered` decorator will only run once before the unit begins and/or after the unit completes.
-In this way a `BeforeEach` with `OncePerOrdered` that runs before. an Ordered container is semantically equivalent to a `BeforeAll` within that container.
+In this way a `BeforeEach` with `OncePerOrdered` that runs before an Ordered container is semantically equivalent to a `BeforeAll` within that container.

 By decorating our outermost `BeforeEach` with `OncePerOrdered`: